FatimaYousif/Towns-Grocery-Store/README.md

 ## ABOUT
-This is my first time buiding a full website for the
+This is our first time buiding a full website for the

 ### Technologies used:
 1. HTML